Affordable Ottawa Assault With A Weapon Lawyers

 Additionally, the prosecution must prove that the defendant carried, used or threatened to use a real or imitation weapon.

-What is considered a weapon in Ontario?
+What is considered a weapon?

 A weapon is defined in the Criminal Code as anything designed, intended or used to cause injury, death, intimidation or a threat.